Ginny (Friday the 13th): Characteristics

-Journalist Brendan Morrow (The Week) wrote that Ginny is the Friday the 13th series most likable heroine due to her charismatic personality and her final encounter with Jason—which Morrow deems as depicting the character as being fearless and intelligent.
+Journalist Brendan Morrow (The Week) wrote that Ginny is the Friday the 13th series' most likable heroine due to her charismatic personality and her final encounter with Jason—which Morrow deems as depicting the character as being fearless and intelligent.

 Eric Goldman (IGN) wrote of the franchise's lead characters that Ginny is "one of the most appealing in the entire series," attributing it to Steel being likable.
-Matthew Chernov (Variety) wrote "actress Amy Steel gives a loveable performance that elevates her to the top ranks of horror movie heroines."
+Matthew Chernov (Variety) wrote that "actress Amy Steel gives a loveable performance that elevates her to the top ranks of horror movie heroines."
 Jeremiah Kipp (Slant) describes Steel's performance as an "enjoyably low-key and naturalistic" that resembles Jamie Lee Curtis's performance as Laurie Strode in Halloween (1978).

 The Friday the 13th Part 2 script describes Ginny as an aspiring child psychologist working as a camp counselor over the summer.
 Steel describes liking the character as she wasn't scripted as "total bimbo" and highlights Ginny for having intelligence and confidence.
 Writer Jason Norman describes Ginny as being likable to the viewers and having a charismatic personality.
-Scholar Bruce F. Kawin notes Ginny's major in child psychology and writes her empathy towards Jason Voorhees and understanding children's emotions as attributing to her survival.
+Scholar Bruce F. Kawin notes Ginny's major in child psychology and writes her empathy toward Jason Voorhees and understanding children's emotions as attributing to her survival.

 Critic Barry Keith Grant questions the morality of Ginny impersonating Pamela Voorhees as means of survival and writes that the film's ending undermines Ginny's independence.
 Conversely, literary critic John Kenneth Muir commended Ginny for being "resourceful" during the film's climax and writes that she upstages Alice (Adrienne King) and Laurie Strode (Jamie Lee Curtis) during her impersonation of Pamela.

 Writer Richard Nowell praised the character's "self-confident" entrance and "combining masculine traits with feminine attributes."

 Writer J. A. Kerswell characterizes Ginny as "warm, resourceful, and plucky."
 Similarly, writer Jon O'Brien (Inverse) describes the character as tenacious and states that she is the franchise's "ultimate final girl."
 Adam Charles Hart states that Ginny is a shift in 1980's horror heroines due to her intelligence.
 In 2016, Paste ranked Ginny 17th on their list of The 20 Best "Final Girls" in Horror Movie History, calling her "a realistic girl of her time period who, at the same time, has the guts and resolve to face off against Jason and come out on top."